 You may remember from this post that I decided to stop running for a while in an attempt to give my left foot a chance to recover from plantar fasciitis.
 After not running for a couple months, I slowly started using a treadmill once or twice a week to run shorter distances – the treadmill belt is softer than asphalt, which provides less impact.
 My treadmill experiments lasted for over a month until finally I decided to try running outside again yesterday.

 The best part – I got to try out my new running shoes (in the pic above)!
 I’ve never bought any shoes from The North Face before, but when Rob and I found ourselves in Portland, OR a couple weekends ago, we went into REI store that offered a vast selection of shoes for outdoor activities.
 Since I’m too cheap to have running shoes for separate occasions (hiking, trail running, working out at the gym), I tried to find a shoe that could work for all types of activities.
-My choice fell on these Performance Running Shoes by the North Face – they have a decent Vibram grip on the bottom of the sole to avoid slipping, yet their lugs are not so thick that they could compromise road running.
+My choice fell on the Performance Running Shoes by the North Face (pic above) – they have a decent Vibram grip on the bottom of the sole to avoid slipping, yet their lugs are not so thick that they could compromise road running.
 Plus, they are very light and compact on the feet.